LLNL/zfp/docs/source/python.rst

 and decompressing `NumPy <https://www.numpy.org>`_ integer and floating-point arrays.
 The |zfpy| implementation is based on `Cython <https://cython.org>`_ and requires both NumPy and Cython to be installed.
+Currently, |zfpy| supports only serial execution.

 The |zfpy| API is limited to two functions, for compression and decompression, which are described below.

 Compression
 -----------